mwitaben2-spec/Codebase_Genius/README.md

 Codebase Genius 💡

-Note: This project is an implementation of the "Codebase Genius" assignment (originally specified for JacLang) using Python, Streamlit, and the Google Gemini API.
+Note: This project is an implementation of the "Codebase Genius" assignment using Python, Streamlit, and the Google Gemini API.

 This is an AI-powered, multi-agent system that automatically generates high-quality documentation for any public GitHub repository.